Ruk33/ruk33.github.io/_posts/2020-11-16-feathersjs,-a-quick-way-of-prototyping-in-nodejs.md

 ---
 layout:     post
-title:      "Featherjs, a quick way of prototyping in NodeJS"
+title:      "FeathersJs, a quick way of prototyping in NodeJS"
 date:       2020-11-16 01:52:49 -0300
 comments:   true
 ---